Brian Kemp: Election law

 In April 2019, Kemp signed legislation into law addressing some criticisms that arose from the contested 2018 election; the new law provides that polling places cannot be changed 60 days before an election, that county election officials cannot reject absentee ballots because of mismatched signatures, and that a voter whose voter registration application information does not match other government databases will not be removed from the voter rolls for this reason.

 In March 2021, Kemp signed SB 202, which expanded early in-person voting, enacted ID requirements for absentee voting, gave the legislature power to overrule or replace local election officials, and banned anyone other than election workers from providing food or water to voters waiting in line.

 In May 2024, Kemp signed three election bills into law.

 Economy

 Kemp visited Swainsboro in September 2019 to announce the creation of a rural "strike team" focusing on economic development in rural areas of the state.

 Tariffs and trade

 Kemp has called the Trump administration's tariffs on China a "good move", saying that China is "a big trading partner" but has "been ripping us off in a lot of different ways".
-China is Georgia’s third-biggest trading partner, in goods ranging from aerospace parts to poultry.
+China is Georgia's third-biggest trading partner, in goods ranging from aerospace parts to poultry.

-Health care
+Healthcare

 Kemp has supported efforts to overturn the Affordable Care Act, as well as efforts to hinder the functioning of the Affordable Care Act for Georgia residents.
 Kemp and Republicans in the Georgia legislature have opposed full Medicaid expansion.
 Kemp has sought to introduce work requirements for Medicaid recipients.